In this section:

 PyCharm provides full integration with the Python interpreters running on remote hosts.

-The name of a remote interpreter is automatically prepended with the prefix Remote.
+Note that the name of a remote interpreter is automatically prepended with the prefix Remote.

 - In the Project Interpreter page of the project settings, click .